Please Note: This is Ep. 9

-A lot of the time my parents didn’t know where I was or whom I was with, and whenever I was at home, my parents were either fighting or I was getting beaten anyway because I’d bunked school or I was coming home late, or they found cigarettes in my room, something like that; and not just by my dad, the stress my mother was under sometimes spilled out onto me too, so I’d rather be out as much as I could be.
+A lot of the time, my parents didn’t know where I was or who I was with, and whenever I was at home, my parents were either fighting or I was getting beaten anyway because I’d bunked school, was coming home late, or they’d found cigarettes in my room, something like that; and not just by my dad, the stress my mother was under sometimes spilled over onto me too, so I’d rather be out as much as I could be.

 I was also fourteen when a stranger offered me money for sex.
 I’d run away from home in the evening in the middle of a fight.
 It was getting dark and I was crying, hiding behind some dustbins in an alleyway behind the local shops.
 A car full of Middle-Eastern men pulled up to buy some cigarettes and saw me.
 They asked if I was alright and offered me a ride to the city.
 I jumped in and they drove to Piccadilly Circus.
 We listened to music and I told them I’d had a fight with my dad.
 They asked if I was hungry, which I was.
 I’d run away without dinner and so they bought Burger King meals and we all ate.
 One of the men in the back of the car with me, then, as politely as possible, asked me if I’d have sex with him if he paid me.
 I don’t remember feeling scared then, I simply said no and told him that I hadn’t had sex before.
 We drove around the tourist parts of London for a bit and at the end of the night they dropped me off at the same alleyway they’d found me at.

 The night could have ended up dangerously differently, I know this.

 I was clearly reckless and impulsive, I’d jump into a car or on the back of a motorbike with friends at a moment’s notice and drive at night to the seaside or some location hundreds of miles away.